Is It Possible To Forget Your Mother Tongue? An Introduction To Language Attrition

 And I think it may be happening to me.

-I became interested in language attrition due to a nagging fear that my own native language was beginning to deteriorate.
-I’ve lived in a foreign country for almost ten years now, far from the linguistic milieu of France, where I was born and grew up.
+I became interested in language attrition due to a fear that my own native language was beginning to deteriorate.
+I’ve lived in a foreign country for almost 10 years now, far from the linguistic milieu of France, where I was born and grew up.
 When I consulted colleagues who had also opted to move abroad and immerse themselves in a foreign environment, they reported a familiar sensation when speaking their native language: they often had a desired word on the tip of their tongue, yet failed to recall it.
 The word would evaporate and another less fitting, less appropriate, less timely word would appear in its place.

 Knowledge of your native language feels different to other sorts of knowledge.
 It’s a vital, foundational, a priori knowledge that’s intricately wound up with your notion of identity.
 Intuitively, it feels like it should be solid and stable and that it shouldn’t deteriorate when neglected.
 Like your favorite childhood teddy bear in the attic, it might collect dust, but it shouldn’t lose its stuffing.
 It’s discomforting and unusual to feel a loss of control over this knowledge, which we believe to be so deeply ingrained within our brains.